 For concrete basement floors that give off large amounts of moisture it might be worth considering installing a 6 mil vapor barrier with an underlayment that has an attached pad.
 That way you have the extra layer of protection and don’t have to worry about potential leaks.

 If you are choosing not to install underlayment with an attached vapor barrier with at least recommend installing a 6 mil vapor barrier.
 They don’t provide as many benefits as underlayment but do provide complete moisture protection.
 A good quality 6 mil vapor barrier is Moisture Block.
 It is made from a high quality material and comes with pre-attached tape for ease of installation.

 SoundStep XL Premium Foam Underlayment for Laminate, Engineered and Glue-Down Floors

 DuoFoam Standard Foam Underlayment w/Moisture Protection and Compression Resistance

-QuietWalk Plus Underlayment for Hardwood, Laminate and Vinyl Plank Flooring with Moisture/Vapor Barrier and Sound Absorption (Nail, Glue & Float Applications)
+QuietWalk Plus Underlayment for Hardwood and Laminate Flooring with Moisture/Vapor Barrier and Sound Absorption (Nail, Glue & Float Applications)

 QuietWalk Acoustical Underlayment with Vapor Barrier for Luxury Vinyl Flooring